 We found 4 orthopedic surgeons who accept Humana Gold 2250/HMO Premier near Elizabethtown, KY.

-Dr. Mark Duber is a physician who specializes in orthopedics/orthopedic surgery.
+Dr. Mark Duber is an orthopedic surgeon.
 He studied medicine at A.T.
 Still University, Kirksville College of Osteopathic Medicine.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Duber honors.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Duber accepts.

-Dr. Michael Krueger works as an orthopedist.
-He graduated from Medical College of Wisconsin.
+Dr. Michael Krueger practices orthopedics/orthopedic surgery in Elizabethtown, KY.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Krueger honors.
+Dr. Krueger graduated from Medical College of Wisconsin.

 Conditions / Treatments